FireChickenProductivity/TerminalChicken/README.md

 Action descriptions obey the following rules. "focus (Name)" means using the user.switcher_focus action with the name, such as "focus Terminal" for mac. "act (action_name) (optional string argument)" means using the specified talon action with the optional argument if present.
 Example: "act user.vscode workbench.action.terminal.focus" for focusing the terminal in VSCode itself.

 The default action for returning to VSCode if none is provided is "focus Code".
 The default action for focusing the next terminal window is "act app.window_next", and the default action for focusing the previous terminal window is "act app.window_previous".
+The default is used if the action is omitted or is empty.

 # Dependencies
 The current setup depends on the following community actions::